gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/support/faq.md

 <div style="clear: both;"></div>

+## Why the **xPack...** button is not enabled?

+> I correctly installed the `@gnu-mcu-eclipse/arm-none-eabi-gcc` xPack, but the **xPack...** button is still disabled and I cannot select the desired version.

+This button is enabled only for the **GNU MCU Eclipse ARM Embedded GCC** toolchain; check the toolchain name, you might have selected a toolchain which has no xPack available, like the old **GNU ARM Embedded Toolchain**.

 ## xpm: integrity checksum failed

 On Windows, binary packages are .zip archives containing .exe files; some aggressive antivirus programs may quarantine those files, or even modify the content of the archives, affecting the checksum and thus preventing the packages to be installed.

 Errors may look like: